eeburgos/SeniorDesign/_posts/2019-09-05-First-Blog-Post.markdown

 ---
 layout: "post"
-title: "This is a new Title"
+title: "First Blog Post 9/05"
 ---
-Some Content
+This is some content for my first post as a test.